spoullados/SquallyHSGArtTours/README.md

 ## Access keys to OpenAI and Azure Cognitive services

-By following the instructions in the manual mentioned previously, you can obtain access keys to OpenAI and Azure Cognitive Services.
-Input these into the appropriate variables in the GettingStartedChat.py script, and then you can run the same code using:
+By following the instructions in the manual mentioned previously, you can obtain access keys to OpenAI and Azure Speech Services.
+Input these into the appropriate variables in the .env file, and then run the GettingStartedChat.py script using:

 `python GettingStartedChat.py`